Whispers begin to tell of a figure emerging from the darkness

-- In fact, that entire comic is pretty much one big depiction and analysis of this trope, as a side affect of trying to be the end-all be-all summation of Batman in all his forms.
+- In fact, that entire comic is pretty much one big depiction and analysis of this trope, as a side effect of trying to be the end-all-be-all summation of Batman in all his forms.
 (It was written for when Batman died in canon, so it's a eulogy of sorts.)

 - Mouse Guard: Fall 1152 references this at the beginning of Chapter 4 with a quote attributed to the Black Axe:

 "Death is as powerful a weapon as it is an easy escape.
 Heroes can pass in to legend, Legends into myths, Myths fuel new heroes."